-- Number.
-This is used to enter any numerical value other than a percentage or a dollar value.
+- Number (this is used to enter any numerical value other than a percentage or a dollar value). - Percentage (in most cases, this is automatically generated from numerical data). - Value (\$).

-- Percentage.

-- Value (\$).

-The data entry cells have been formatted to align with the required degree of accuracy appropriate for each indicator.
+The data entry cells have been formatted to align with the required degree of accuracy (i.e., the number of decimal places), appropriate for each indicator.